ATLANTA CENTER FOR CREATIVE INQUIRY (ACCI), SUMMER CAMP HOSTED BY KENNESAW STATE UNIVERSITY AND GEORGIA INSTITUTE OF TECHNOLOGY

 The Georgia Innovation Grant Program is funded by the American Institute of Architects, Georgia Association (AIA Georgia) and administered by The Architecture Foundation of Georgia (AFGA).
-The intent of this program is to foster innovative ideas to promote Architecture and the Profession, raising awareness of the value of architecture or the value of the work that AIA members bring to their communities across the State of Georgia.
-These ideas can include programs by Georgia-based AIA Components and Chapters, allied organizations like ADC, NOMA, AIAS Students, NOMA Students, ACCI and CAAD in the state of Georgia as well as design or community-based projects proposed by individual Georgia-based architects, educators, and students.
+The intent of this program is to foster innovative ideas to promote architecture and the profession, raising awareness of the value of architecture, or the value of the work that AIA members bring to their communities across the State of Georgia.

 Grants are offered in two categories:

 The program will provide up to six grants of $2,500–$5,000* in 2020 for projects/programs to be completed in a 6 to 9-month period.
 Organizations can receive up to $5,000, while Individuals/Small Groups can receive up to $2,500 for projects or programs to promote Architecture/Design and engage with the Community in Georgia.